SupercomputingWales/slurm_advanced_topics/_episodes/02-common-linux-text-editors.md

 > ## A tutor for you ...
 >
 > If Vim is available in your platform, it is most likely that vimtutor is also available.
-Vimtutor is at is core a text file with some useful exercises designed to help you master Vim.
+Vimtutor is at its core a text file with some useful exercises designed to help you master Vim.
 To start it:
 > <pre style="color: silver; background: black;">$ vimtutor </pre>
 >
 {: .callout}

 ## Emacs
 <img src="{{ page.root }}/fig/Emacs-logo.png" alt="Emacs logo" width="10%" height="10%" />
 Is another powerful text editor.
-While Vim has the fastest startup time of the two advanced text editor discussed in this lesson, and is more widespread, Emacs has, arguibly, a more feature-rich environment extending beyond simply word processing and potentially wrapping around everything you do (with some people going as fars as stating that Emacs is a "way of life").
+While Vim has the fastest start-up time of the two advanced text editor discussed in this lesson, and is more widespread, Emacs has, arguably, a more feature-rich environment extending beyond simply word processing and potentially wrapping around everything you do (with some people going as far as stating that Emacs is a "way of life").

 To try Emacs, open it in the command line with:
 <pre style="color: silver; background: black;">$ Emacs </pre>
 <img src="{{ page.root }}/fig/Emacs-home.png" alt="Emacs home" width="50%" height="50%" />
 This will display a black screen with some useful information including its version, licence and some basic commands.
 More importantly, Emacs let us know about its command grammar where 'C-' means use the <kbd>Ctrl</kbd> key and 'M-' is the <kbd>Alt</kbd> key.
 This is specially helpful to know when searching for help online about Emacs commands.

-Try openning again "unsorted-rows.txt" and do some changes.
+Try opening again "unsorted-rows.txt" and do some changes.

 Short summary of Emacs commands.